What is Spring Boot Auto Configuration?

 Image

-Through examples, this book will help you grasp Spring Boot Auto Configuration.
-We will create a few of basic rest services using a simple code sample.
+Through examples, this guide will help you understand Spring Boot Auto Configuration.
+We will create a few basic REST services using simple code samples.

 Image

-• A few examples of Spring Boot Auto Configuration
+• Examples of Spring Boot Auto Configuration in action

-• How is Auto Configuration implemented in Spring Boot?
+• How Auto Configuration is implemented under the hood

-Our Github repository has all the code examples - https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files
+Our GitHub repository contains all the code examples: https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files

 • Website-springbootrestservices-all-examples.zip